 The Nature of Virtue,

-with a Christian mind about the ethical issues in our society is the
+with a Christian mind about the ethical issues in our society.

 "Schooling the Young into Goodness" (Center for Christian Ethics